Advanced Information Services

-For detailed requirements and grading rubrics for each of the assignments, please see documents in Canvas.
+For detailed requirements and grading rubrics for each of the assignments, please see documents in D2L.
 Please note that the due dates listed below are subject to change with fair notice.

 Late Assignments Policy

-There will be a late penalty of 10% per week for assignments turned in after the due date without prior approval.
+There will be a late penalty for assignments turned in after the due date without prior approval.
 If your life circumstances require you to seek an extension, please do so at least several days before the assignment is due.
 No extensions will be granted for discussion posts.